goossens/ObjectTalk/docs/Overview.md

 operator is applied to a String object that wants its argument to be a string.

-Strings in ObjectTalk are captured in single or double quotes and can span multiple lines.
-Strings may contain UTF-8 characters (like "€") or use JSON style encoding (like "Most Europeans like the \u00C4.\n").
+Strings in ObjectTalk are captured in double quotes and can span multiple lines.
+Strings may contain UTF-8 characters (like "€") or use JSON style encoding like "Most Europeans like the \u00C4.\n".

 In ObjectTalk, a function is a primitive value.
 This means that we can pass a function around like any other primitive.
 The following